 Note: Some people say these tires are between mud and rugged-terrain tires.
 However, it’s only valid for LT sizes).
-I recommend these tires for an aggressive appearance and comfortable ride.
+I recommend these tires for an aggressive appearance and cozy ride.

 I know rugged-terrain tires stir up trouble.
 Due to eliminate this confusion, I’ve prepared the below table.

 - LT sizes have stronger sidewalls.
-That feature makes them more durable but less comfortable.
-I don’t recommend them only for inner-city driving.
+That feature makes them more durable.
+Yet, these tires offer a rougher ride.
 (LT vs P-Metric tires)

 - XL sizes tend to carry more load and offer better handling.
-Hence, they might be a better pick for hauling and towing( XL vs SL tires)
+Hence, if you’ll go with p-metric sizes, they might be a better pick for hauling and towing( XL vs SL tires)